 Here's the last of four posts from the presenters for a previous Iowa Regional Network workshop on EMDR with children and adolescents.
 Each of four Des Moines area EMDR therapists with expertise in child and adolescent treatment responded to the question: “What would you have liked to know when first trained in EMDR about working with children?”
 This series of posts are written by those presenters to provide basic guidelines for implementing EMDR with children 0-18.
 The authors each present tips, techniques and resources to use EMDR therapy in working with children and adolescents.

-Elyse Harper, LMFT, is in private practice at Waukee Iowa, www.elyselmft.com, providing EMDR psychotherapy with all ages.
-She is also a Consultant-in-Training and EMDR Basic Training Coach.
+Elyse Harper, LMFT, is in private practice at Waukee Iowa, providing EMDR psychotherapy with all ages.
+She is also an Approved Consultant, EMDR Basic Training Coach as well as an EMDR Specialty workshop presenter.
 Elyse shared creative and impactful ways to engage and treat 13-18 year old adolescents with EMDR psychotherapy.
-Unknown Object Here is a summary of what she had to say, her responses to several questions raised by the participants, and many resources/links that she uses:
+Here is a summary of what she had to say, her responses to several questions raised by the participants, and many resources/links that she uses:

 "What would I have wanted to know?

 The mechanics of the EMDR processing phase are the same as when working with an adult, unless the adolescent you are working with is developmentally delayed.